archie-rp/rs-schema-wb/docs/api/String.md

 ### uuid

-Checks if string is format uuid.
+This function checks whether a given string is in UUID format.

 ```javascript
 string().uuid()